alvistack/ansible-collection-kubernetes/README.md

 ### Production

-In order to avoid [Single Point of Failure](https://en.wikipedia.org/wiki/Single_point_of_failure), at least 3 instances for CephFS and 3 instances for Kubernetes is recommended (i.e. 3 + 3 = 6 nodes if CephFS and Kubernetes are running individually; well, or you could also stack up them together so at least 3 nodes).
+In order to avoid [Single Point of Failure](https://en.wikipedia.org/wiki/Single_point_of_failure), at least 3 instances for Kubernetes is recommended.

 For production environment we should backed with [Ceph File System](https://docs.ceph.com/docs/master/cephfs/) for [Kubernetes Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) with `ReadWriteMany` support.
 Corresponding dynamic provisioning could be handled by using [CSI CephFS](https://github.com/ceph/ceph-csi).